da-the-dev/ExEx/README.md

 - `xx.deleteProfile` - Delete a profile.
 - `xx.editProfile` - Edit a profile *(chage what extension to enable/disable)*.
 - `xx.renameProfile` - Rename a profile.
+- `xx.duplcateProfile` - Duplicate a profile.
+Creates a new profile with the same extensions, but a different name.
+Usefull when a new profile should be created with extra extensions, but the old one must be preserved.

 ## Known Issues
 - Some extensions might require reloading the window after the profiles have been applied to activate (like Pylance for example).
 If some extensions are shown as enabled, but don't work, try reloading the window.